ddbrown30/betteroll-swade/docs/Home.md

 The **Better Rolls 2 for Savage Worlds** module adds a complete different rolls cards to the SWADE system that supports both more complex rolls and more automation.

 * This is more complex than system default rolls.
-It's quite likely that you don't need it.
 Please try SWADE without it first and only check it out if you feel rolls could be improved.
-* You need to be familiar with the rules of Savage Worlds to use it.
-You need to know e.g. which dice are discarded and how damage is affected by raises; generally speaking, this is not a good module for beginners.
-It could be confusing.
-So, again, please use the base system and get familiar with it before using this module.
+* You need to be familiar with the rules of Savage Worlds to use it which means this module can be challenging for beginners to the Savage Worlds.

-Please leave your feedback on the official Foundry discord.
-Feel free to ping me if you want.
+Please leave your feedback in the [BR2 thread](https://discord.com/channels/170995199584108546/1052222686463537272) on the swade channel of the official Foundry Discord.
+Feel free to message me (@thechemist30) if needed, but I actively monitor the thread and there are many other helpful users when I'm unavailable.

-Criticism, feature requests, and UI changes are all welcome but, if you want me to do something about it, please be as detailed as you can.
-Please, at the very least, tell me what you expect and why do you believe your approach is better.

-The following pages detail the modules features.
-If there are issues or shortcomings please let me know.
+Feedback, bugs, and feature requests are all welcome.
+Head to the Discord for feedback or open an issue here for bugs or feature requests.
+Please be as detailed as possible when describing the issue.

 ---